-Tesla solar is back.
-After quarter over quarter of declining solar installations, Elon Musk launched (via tweet, of course) a new product for residential solar: the Tesla solar rental program.
-The program is a return to Tesla’s SolarCity roots, with a unique twist on the product that made SolarCity the leading national installer of solar prior to its acquisition by Tesla.
+Tesla discontinued the solar rental program it initially launched in 2019.
+The program was a return to Tesla’s SolarCity roots, with a unique twist on the product that made SolarCity the leading national installer of solar prior to its acquisition by Tesla.
+Learn more about other options for going solar with Tesla here.

 Generally speaking, there are two primary methods for financing solar: customer-owned or third-party owned.
 In a customer-owned installation, you purchase your panels outright either with an upfront purchase or with a solar loan.
 With a third-party-owned installation, a solar company installs solar panels on your property and retains ownership of the equipment, while you make a monthly payment for the solar power produced by the panels.

-The Tesla solar rental program offers customers in six states–Arizona, California, Connecticut, Massachusetts, New Jersey and New Mexico–three, pre-set options for installing solar on their homes:
+The Tesla solar rental program offered customers in six states–Arizona, California, Connecticut, Massachusetts, New Jersey, and New Mexico–three, pre-set options for installing solar on their homes:

 - A small, 3.8 kilowatt (kW) installation for $50 per month;